Super Lawyers - Badge

 • Property damage

 Non-economic damages aren’t related to financial losses.
-Instead, non-economic damages relate to subjective factors such as pain and trauma.
-This often includes:
+Instead, they relate to subjective factors, including:

 • Pain and suffering